OneGov/onegov-cloud/README.md

     do/honyaku onegov.org fr_CH "The following are variables and should be left as is: ${example}"

+### Import / Export of Translations (XLSX)

+First, install poxls (pip/pipx) and gettext (package manager).

+Export the current translations to a XLSX

+    do/translations-to-excel onegov.org translations.xlsx

+Update the current translation with the given XLSX

+    do/translations-from-excel onegov.org translations.xlsx

 ## Releases

 To create a new release, check the changelog first: